MajorFemi/alx-low_level_programming/README.md

 The Directory 0x0C-more_malloc_free dig deep into malloc The Directory 0x0D-preprocessor aims at explaining everthing about preprocessor, macros etc.
 The Directory 0x0E-structures_typedef increase existing knowledge about struct, typedef.

+The Directory 0x0F-function_pointers further displays pointer to a function as we've previously learnt about double pointer and pointers